rblack42/PyLit6/README.rst

 development language switched again to Python, and I renamed the project to PyLit_, a contraction of "Python Literate Programming".
-The first Python version of the PyLit_ software was written in 2003 as part of my master's thesis project in software engineering at Texas State University See :cite:`Black:2005`.
+The first Python version of the PyLit_ software was written in 2003 as part of my master's thesis project in software engineering at Texas State University (see :cite:`Black:2005`).
 (My first degrees were in Aerospace Engineering, but I wanted to get back into teaching computer science after retiring from the USAF).
 The software went live on the Internet in 2004, and I registered two domains to support further work: `pylit.org` in 2005 for the core project, and